-Who may request records under FOIA?
+Who has the right to request records under FOIA?

 - Citizens of the Commonwealth; - Representatives of newspapers and magazines with circulation in the Commonwealth; and - Representatives of radio and television stations broadcasting in or into the Commonwealth.

 Must a request mention "FOIA" specifically?